 A lot of people do not focus enough on increasing their income.
 Even in the personal finance community, a lot of people are focusing on reducing small expenses.
 Whereas it is sometimes easier to get more money!

-In this post, I am going to a few ways that you can use to grow your income.
+In this post, I am going to detail The 7 Best Ways that you can use to grow your income.
 And of course, you are not limited to one of these ways.
 If you want to increase your income as much possible, you need to work on several fronts.
 There are other ways as well.
 If you know a good way to increase your income, please let me know!

 Today, I am going to go through a simple thought experiment: What would I do if I were given one million dollars.
 I am thinking of several things I could with one million dollars.
 I am currently at the beginning of my journey towards Financial Independence.
 One million is more than eight times my current net worth.
 So this could mean a lot of different things for me!